UC San Diego Tritons women's basketball

 The UC San Diego Tritons women's basketball team is the women's college basketball program that represents the University of California, San Diego.
 The Tritons compete in NCAA Division I as a member of the Big West Conference (BWC).
 The team plays its home games at LionTree Arena.

 Postseason appearances

 NCAA Division I

-The Tritons have made one appearance in the NCAA Division I women's basketball tournament.
-Their record is 0–1.
+The Tritons have made two appearances in the NCAA Division I women's basketball tournament.
+Their record is 0–2.